-9 Internal Audit
+8. Internal Audit

-- 9.1 Management, not Internal Audit, are primarily responsible for the prevention of fraud and corruption.
-Internal Audit's main role is to independently review how effectively management are managing and controlling their risks, including the risks of fraud and corruption. - 9.2 The Head of Internal Audit must ensure that the resources that Internal Audit apply to fraud and corruption work are appropriate to the risks and are used effectively. - 9.3 Where Internal Audit find that controls against fraud and corruption are inadequate in principle or ineffective in practice they must report this to management together with recommendations on how the situation can be improved. - 9.4 Where cases of known or suspected fraud have been identified, the Head of Internal Audit in consultation with management in the relevant

-Directorate is responsible for deciding who should investigate them, whether :-

-- a.
-Internal Audit

-- b.
-Staff in the Directorate

-- c.
-Other

-- d.
-A combination of the above

-- 9.5 Where, an investigation into fraud and corruption has not been conducted by Internal Audit, they must have the opportunity to review that investigation before any final decision on disciplinary proceedings is made and to request or conduct any further work which they consider necessary.

-[NB This would not apply to any case which had been reported directly to External Audit and which they had decided to investigate themselves].

-- 9.6 Internal Audit is responsible for coordinating and overseeing : - a.
-The processing of data received through the Audit Commission's bi-annual data matching exercise, the National Fraud Initiative - b.
+- 8.1.
+Management, not Internal Audit, are primarily responsible for the prevention of fraud and corruption.
+Internal Audit's main role is to independently review how effectively management are managing and controlling their risks, including the risks of fraud and corruption. - 8.2.
+The Head of Internal Audit must ensure that the resources that Internal Audit apply to fraud and corruption work are appropriate to the risks and are used effectively. - 8.3.
+Where Internal Audit find that controls against fraud and corruption are inadequate in principle or ineffective in practice they must report this to management together with recommendations on how the situation can be improved. - 8.4.
+Where cases of known or suspected fraud have been identified, the Head of Internal Audit in consultation with management in the relevant Directorate is responsible for deciding who should investigate them, whether: - a.
+Internal Audit - b.
+Staff in the Directorate - c.
+Other - d.
+A combination of the above - 8.5.
+Where, an investigation into fraud and corruption has not been conducted by Internal Audit, they must have the opportunity to review that investigation before any final decision on disciplinary proceedings is made and to request or conduct any further work which they consider necessary. - [NB This would not apply to any case which had been reported directly to External Audit and which they had decided to investigate themselves]. - 8.6.
+Internal Audit is responsible for coordinating and overseeing:- - The processing of data received through the Audit Commission's bi-annual data matching exercise, the National Fraud Initiative - b.
 Other data matching exercises for the prevention of fraud - c.
-Maintaining a Counter Fraud Strategy - d.
-Maintaining a Fraud Response Plan - e.
-Benchmarking counter fraud practices against best practice guidance - 9.7 Internal Audit is also responsible for liaising with the Audit Commission on any significant cases of fraud and corruption. - 9.8 Internal Audit will also co-ordinate the promotion of fraud awareness and associated control topics across the Council using a variety of methods including seminars and other training resources. - 9.9 Internal Audit may review the operation of Housing Benefit Fraud Unit as part of its programme of planned audits, but it has no responsibility for investigating cases of fraud or corruption relating to Housing or Council Tax Benefit.
+Maintaining a Fraud Response Plan Reporting back to the Audit Commission on the results. - 8.7.
+Internal Audit is also responsible for coordinating the annual returns to the Audit Commission detailing any significant cases of fraud and corruption.

+- 8.8.
+Internal Audit will also co-ordinate the promotion of fraud awareness and associated control topics across the Council using a variety of methods including seminars and other training resources. - 8.9.
+Internal Audit may review the operation of Housing Benefit Fraud Unit as part of its programme of planned audits, but it has no responsibility for investigating cases of fraud or corruption relating to Housing or Council Tax Benefit.
 The only exception to this is where there is a possibility that Benefits Service staff may themselves be implicated in the fraud or corruption.
-In such cases the Treasurer , in consultation with the Head of Internal Audit must decide how such cases are to be investigated.
+In such cases the Director of Finance, in consultation with the Head of Internal Audit must decide how such cases are to be investigated.

-10 External Audit
+9. External Audit

-- 10.1 As part of their statutory responsibilities, External Audit must determine whether the Council has adequate arrangements for standards of financial conduct and preventing and detecting fraud and corruption. - 10.2 Where information about known or suspended fraud or corruption at the Council is supplied to External Audit, they may decide to investigate and report on the matter themselves.
+- 9.1.
+As part of their statutory responsibilities, External Audit must determine whether the Council has adequate arrangements for standards of financial conduct and preventing and detecting fraud and corruption. - 9.2.
+Where information about known or suspended fraud or corruption at the Council is supplied to External Audit, they may decide to investigate and report on the matter themselves.

-11 Benefit Fraud Unit
+10. Benefit Fraud Unit